Noricc/wasp-object-recognition/README.md

 	# If you are using bash
 	source env/bin/activate

+Your prompt should have if the activation of the virtual env worked.

 ## Installing PyTorch

 You need to go on [the PyTorch page](https://pytorch.org/get-started/locally/#mac-anaconda) and choose from a selector the things you have, it will generate a command to paste in your terminal to install it.